roger-russel/beholder-web-client/tests/url/FIXTURES.md

 They are into "acceptance/fixtures/url" ...

-Whay?
+Why?
 Because it already have on webserver exposing "acceptance/fixtures".